Home

 • Develop and prioritize projects the organization believes should be included in the state transportation improvement program

-The process has provided local officials with an enhanced framework to participate in the statewide and regional planning processes.
+The RPOs have provided local officials with an enhanced framework to participate in the statewide and regional planning processes.
 It has also provided a forum for state and local officials to discuss and address issues requiring regional solutions.

 Mission Statement

-Transportation planning service to local governments are accomplished through developing local and regional transportation plans, providing a forum for public participation in the transportation planning process, developing, and prioritizing transportation projects for the State Transportation Improvement Program, and providing transportation related information to local governments and other interested parties.
+Transportation planning services to local governments are accomplished through developing local and regional transportation plans; providing a forum for public participation in the transportation planning process; developing and prioritizing transportation projects for the State Transportation Improvement Program; and providing transportation-related information to local governments and other interested parties.

 search previous next tag category expand menu location phone mail time cart zoom edit close